rgriff23/rgriff23.github.io/projects/btw.md

 library("btw")
 ```

-Before using `btw`, you must navigate to the directory containing BayesTraitsV3 using the `setwd` command.
+Before using `btw`, navigate to the directory containing BayesTraitsV3 using the `setwd` command.
 On my Mac, BayesTraitsV3 is in a directory on my desktop, so I navigate there like this:

 ```r
 setwd("~/Desktop/BayesTraitsV3.0.1-OSX")
 ```

-You can double-check that you are in the right directory by typing `list.files()` in your R console.
+Double-check that you are in the right directory by typing `list.files()` in your R console.
 If you are in the right place, then BayesTraitsV3 will be one of the file names that prints to your R console.

 All of the output files produced by `btw` and BayesTraits will reside in this directory.
-This is an important point, because any files existing in this directory can be overwritten if they happen to have the same name as the files being produced by `btw` or BayesTraits.
-Specifically, files named `data.txt`, `tree.nex`, `inputfile.txt`, or BayesTraits output files beginning with `data.txt` will be overwritten.
-The point is, don't put any files with these names in the BayesTraitsV3 directory unless you are prepared for them to be overwritten and/or deleted.
+This is an important point, because any files existing in this directory can be overwritten if they have the same name as the files being produced by `btw` or BayesTraits.

 `btw` comes with an example phylogeny and several data sets, which you can load into your R session after `btw` is loaded.